Frequently Asked Questions

 Please see the VCF requirements for the specific VCF fields used by PharmCAT.

-When an optional FORMAT/AD field is present in a VCF file, PharmCAT will perform a quality assurance check on whether FORMAT/GT and FORMAT/GT agree with each other.
-The check was added to PharmCAT to address a reported issue where FORMAT/GT and FORMAT/AD were discrepant from each other and confused PharmCAT.
+When an optional FORMAT/AD field is present in a VCF file, PharmCAT will perform a simple validation check on whether FORMAT/GT and FORMAT/AD agree with each other.
+The check was added to PharmCAT to address a reported issue where FORMAT/GT and FORMAT/AD were contradicting each other and confused PharmCAT.

 Running PharmCAT